top of page

 Elevated cortisol often plays a role by increasing your body's tendency to store fat, particularly around the abdomen.
 When stress levels rise, cortisol prompts your body to hold on to calories for energy.
 Additionally, high cortisol levels can worsen insulin resistance, making it harder for your cells to use glucose efficiently.
 This can leave you feeling hungrier for high-carb or sugary foods, perpetuating cycles of overeating.

-But don’t worry—there are ways to break this cycle.
+But don’t worry, there are ways to break this cycle.
 By managing your cortisol levels and nourishing your body with the right nutrition, it’s entirely possible to find your “happy weight” again.

-With that let's get into some strategies you can implement to manage your stress during perimenopause which will in turn help naturally lower your cortisol.
+With that, let's get into some strategies you can implement to manage your stress during perimenopause, which will, in turn, help naturally lower your cortisol.

 Practical Steps to Manage Stress In Perimenopause: